marcellocurto/visual-diary/README.md

 ![](/img/quotes-dark.jpg)

-Each image/post has it's indiviual page where each can have individually colored backgrounds.
+Each image has it's own page where each can have individually colored backgrounds.

 They can be solid in color.